-Just as there are many similarities between for-profit accounting and nonprofit accounting (also referred to as fund accounting for nonprofits), there are many differences in the accounting tasks required for each sector.
-While both sectors are required to report and track income and expenses and perform payroll duties, the nonprofit sector is faced with many different requirements in the area of accounting.
-These differences arise out of a nonprofit’s duty to apply their financial (and non-financial) resources to their mission and allocate their funds according to various requirements and regulations.
+There are many differences in the accounting tasks required for profit and nonprofits organizations.
+While both sectors are required to report and track income and expenses and perform payroll duties, nonprofits have more requirements to meet.
+These requirements stem from a nonprofit’s duty to apply their financial (and non-financial) resources to their mission and allocate their funds according to various requirements and regulations.

 Nonprofit organizations are required to itemize their expenses across management (general and administrative), program, and fundraising areas.
 The IRS calls these expenses “functional expenses” and requires that every nonprofit organization report on them.
 In order to report on the functional expenses of an organization, a cost allocation plan needs to be in place.